bioboot/bggn213_f17/jetstream/boot.md

 > **Note:** Jetstream is a cloud-based on-demand virtual machine system funded by the National Science Foundation.
 It will provide us with computers (what we call "virtual machine instances") that look and feel just like a regular Linux workstation but with thousands of times the computing power!
 {:.message}

-What we're going to do here is walk through starting up an running computer (an "instance") on the Jetstream service.

-Below we walk through the process of starting up and accessing one of these instances.
+Below we walk through the process of starting up and accessing a Jetstream *instance* (a.k.a a computer in the cloud) .
 To begin with, just think of it like requesting and loging-in to a brand new remote computer.
 We have provided screenshots of the whole process that you can click on to see a larger version.
 The important areas to fill in are circled in red.

-> **Note** Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "image" may also vary from "Ubuntu 16.04" depending on the lecture/class session.
+> **Note** Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "image" (i.e. type of computer) may also vary from "Ubuntu 16.04" depending on the lecture/class session requirments.

 -----